Gerald Williams (tennis commentator)

 Gerald Williams (24 June 1929 – 21 January 2016) was a British tennis commentator and journalist.
-Williams wrote for the Croydon Advertiser and the Daily Mail.
-Williams was a studio guest on the nightly round-up of Wimbledon coverage on BBC television from 1981 to 1989 (from 1983 to 1989 with Des Lynam).
+He wrote for the Croydon Advertiser and the Daily Mail before becoming a studio guest on the nightly round-up of Wimbledon coverage on BBC television from 1981 to 1989.

 Biography

 Williams was born in Surrey and spent his teenage years in Llangynog in Carmarthenshire and Croydon in south London.
 Williams studied at Carmarthen Grammar School and joined the Croydon Advertiser after school, becoming the sports editor of the newspaper after a few years.
 Williams subsequently worked for the Daily Mail as a sub-editor having been recommended by his friend, the boxing commentator Harry Carpenter.
 Williams was appointed by the Daily Mail as its Manchester football correspondent after his predecessor, Eric Thompson, was killed in the Munich air disaster in 1958.
 In a 2011 interview, Williams said: "It was a strange feeling for a young man from London to be sitting in the press box at Old Trafford with the new Busby Babes. ...Half the football team had been wiped out but there was almost a spirituality about it."

+ITV recruited Williams as a tennis commentator in the 1960s, a sport in which his interest was both professional and personal.
+Williams worked in tandem with Fred Perry as the network’s main voices.
+Football commentary was also part of the remit.
+From 1971, Williams worked on the Southern Soccer programme for Southern Television, and hosted and commentated on Soccer Special for HTV.

-Williams was asked to become a tennis radio commentator by BBC executive Cliff Morgan.
+Williams was asked to become a radio tennis commentator by BBC executive Cliff Morgan, beginning regular broadcasts in 1974.
 Williams had learned how to project his voice through his experience of amateur dramatics, his fellow commentator Dan Maskell later told him of television commentators that "A lot of the time they tell you what you have just seen...And that is the worst thing you can do."
 Jim White later wrote in a 2016 tribute article for the Daily Telegraph that "Williams's ability to trust the audience to appreciate what was going on was one of his abiding strengths."
 Williams said of Maskell that he remembered "...doing a match on Centre Court in Wimbledon for the first time with Dan.
 I was in awe of him.
 He was such a lovely man.
 There's never been anyone like him.
 He became my best friend."